-The Committee on Science, Engineering, and Public Policy (COSEPUP) is a joint unit of the National Academy of Sciences, National Academy of Engineering, and the Institute of Medicine.
+The Committee on Science, Engineering, Medicine, and Public Policy (COSEMPUP) is a joint unit of the National Academy of Sciences, National Academy of Engineering, and the National Academy of Medicine.
 Most of its members are current or former members of the Councils of the three institutions.
 COSEMPUP operates out of the Policy and Global Affairs division of the National Academies of Sciences, Engineering, and Medicine.

-COSEPUP studies are usually conducted by special interdisciplinary panels comprising the nation's best scientific and engineering expertise.
-While many studies are sponsored by government agencies, COSEPUP procedures safeguard its studies from the influence of sponsors or other outside groups.
+COSEMPUP studies are usually conducted by special interdisciplinary panels comprising the nation's best scientific and engineering expertise.
+While many studies are sponsored by government agencies, COSEMPUP procedures safeguard its studies from the influence of sponsors or other outside groups.